Unethical human experimentation: United States

-In the Tuskegee syphilis experiment from 1932 to 1972, the United States Public Health Service contracted with the Tuskegee Institute for a long-term study of syphilis.
+In the Tuskegee syphilis experiment from 1932 to 1972, the US Public Health Service contracted with the Tuskegee Institute for a long-term study of syphilis.
 During the study, more than 600 African-American men were studied who were not told they had syphilis.
 In an effort to better understand the disease, researchers denied the men access to the known treatment of the antibiotic penicillin.
 They recorded observations of the effects of the disease over time.
 Under the impression they were being treated for "bad blood", the participants were given free healthcare by the government.
 As ineffective treatment was given to the subjects, two-thirds of the group had died by the end of the 40-year experiment.
 A leak in 1972 led to cessation of the study and severe legal ramifications.
 It has been widely regarded as the "most infamous biomedical research study in U.S. history".
 Because of the public outrage, in 1974 Congress passed the National Research Act, to provide for protection of human subjects in experiments.
 The National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research was established.
 It was tasked with establishing the boundary between research and routine practice, the role of risk-benefit analysis, guidelines for participation, and the definition of informed consent.
 Its Belmont Report established three tenets of ethical research: respect for persons, beneficence, and justice.

-Project MKUltra—sometimes referred to as the "CIA's mind control program"—was the code name given to an illegal program of experiments on human subjects, designed and undertaken by the United States Central Intelligence Agency (CIA).
+Project MKUltra—sometimes referred to as the "CIA's mind control program"—was the code name given to an illegal program of experiments on human subjects, designed and undertaken by the US Central Intelligence Agency (CIA).
 Experiments on humans were intended to identify and develop drugs and procedures to be used in interrogations and torture, in order to weaken the individual to force confessions through mind control.
-Organized through the Scientific Intelligence Division of the CIA, the project coordinated with the Special Operations Division of the U.S. Army's Chemical Corps.
+Organized through the Scientific Intelligence Division of the CIA, the project coordinated with the Special Operations Division of the US Army's Chemical Corps.
 The program began in the early 1950s, was officially sanctioned in 1953, was reduced in scope in 1964, further curtailed in 1967 and officially halted in 1973.
-The program engaged in many illegal activities; in particular it used unwitting U.S. and Canadian citizens as its test subjects, which led to controversy regarding its legitimacy.
+The program engaged in many illegal activities; in particular it used unwitting US and Canadian citizens as its test subjects, which led to controversy regarding its legitimacy.
 MKUltra used numerous methodologies to manipulate people's mental states and alter brain functions, including the surreptitious administration of drugs (especially LSD) and other chemicals, hypnosis, sensory deprivation, isolation, verbal and sexual abuse, as well as various forms of torture.